 The major costs to consider for a Disney World vacation are:

 - Hotel Room

 - Park Tickets

-We’ve made our estimated costs based on a family of 4 on a 5-Night vacation to Walt Disney World, with 4 days of theme park passes.
+We’ve made our estimated costs based on a family of 4 on a 5-Night vacation to Walt Disney World in the Summer, with 4 days of theme park passes.